-L+M Designated as a “Baby Friendly” Hospital
+L+M Designated as a “Baby-Friendly” Hospital

-The “Baby-Friendly” hospital initiative launched by the World Health Organization and UNICEF in 1991 is part of a global effort to expand practices that protect, promote, and support breastfeeding.
-L+M is now one of 177 hospitals and birthing centers nationally – and seven in Connecticut – to hold the “Baby-Friendly” designation.
+The “Baby-Friendly” hospital initiative was launched by the World Health Organization and UNICEF in 1991 and is part of a global effort to expand practices that protect, promote, and support breastfeeding.
+L+M is one of 177 hospitals and birthing centers nationally – and seven in Connecticut – to hold the “Baby-Friendly” designation.
 L+M is also the only hospital in southeastern Connecticut designated as “Baby-Friendly.”

 The work toward L+M’s “Baby-Friendly” designation began several years ago when Connecticut hospitals were invited to participate in a new breastfeeding initiative funded by the CDC and the state Department of Public Health.

-L+M’s Kathy Mason, an International Board Certified Lactation Consultant, led the three-year initiative at L+M to “examine, challenge and modify” longstanding policies and procedures regarding breastfeeding.
+L+M’s Kathy Mason, an international board-certified lactation consultant, led the three-year initiative at L+M to examine, challenge and modify longstanding policies and procedures regarding breastfeeding.
 “Mothers who give birth at Baby-Friendly hospitals are more likely to initiate exclusive breastfeeding, and they’re more likely to sustain breastfeeding at six months and one year of age,” Mason says.
 L+M became one of 10 hospitals chosen to participate in the initiative, with the goal of becoming “Baby-Friendly.”

-Ten key steps in that journey, as specified by Baby-Friendly USA, include: the development of a written breastfeeding policy that is routinely communicated to staff; staff trained in the skills necessary to implement the policy; informing all pregnant women about the benefits of breastfeeding; helping mothers initiate breastfeeding within one hour of birth; showing mothers how to breastfeed and how to maintain lactation; giving infants no food or drink other than breast-milk; allowing mothers and infants to remain together 24 hours a day; encouraging breastfeeding on demand; giving no pacifiers or artificial nipples to breastfeeding infants, and fostering the establishment of breastfeeding support and referral groups for mothers.
+Ten key steps in that journey, as specified by Baby-Friendly USA, include: the development of a written breastfeeding policy that is routinely communicated to staff; staff trained in the skills necessary to implement the policy; informing all pregnant women about the benefits of breastfeeding; helping mothers initiate breastfeeding within one hour of birth; showing mothers how to breastfeed and how to maintain lactation; giving infants no food or drink other than breast-milk; allowing mothers and infants to remain together 24 hours a day; encouraging breastfeeding on demand; giving no pacifiers or artificial nipples to breastfeeding infants and fostering the establishment of breastfeeding support and referral groups for mothers.